arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 ### Data Collection Timing and Control

-To ensure accurate vibration analysis and successful machine learning training, we need consistent data collection timing.
+To ensure accurate vibration analysis and successful machine learning training, we need consistent timing for data collection.
 These parameters control how data is gathered:

 ```arduino
 // Sampling parameters